Reviews You Can Rely On

 Credit: Natalie Kafader

-The excellent versatility of this shoe largely stems from it's responsiveness.
-The natural ride makes it a great choice for easy runs, and it can still pick it up for harder efforts.
+The Mach's excellent versatility largely stems from its responsiveness.
+Its natural ride makes it a great choice for easy runs, and it can still pick up for harder efforts.
 If it fits you, that balance makes it one of the best choices for training with a one-shoe rotation.

 Credit: Natalie Kafader

 Our favorite change from the previous version of this shoe is the addition of the outsole.
 The fully exposed midsole from the Mach 5 is gone, replaced with a rubber outsole that covers the most common contact patches.
-While traction on crushed gravel is massively improved, we still found the Mach 6 struggles on wet and cold roads.
-The outsole does significantly reduce the premature wear we experienced with previous models.
+However, while traction on crushed gravel is massively improved, we still found the Mach 6 struggles on wet and cold roads.
+That said, the outsole significantly reduces the premature wear we experienced with previous models.

 Should You Buy the Hoka Mach 6?

-The Mach 6 has a strong appeal for runners who want their shoe to be able to handle any type of run.
-The lightweight and responsive ride doesn't come at the expense of cushioning.
-However, we think the fit really limits who this shoe will work for.
-If you have narrow feet, or like a very snug feeling upper, you won't be disappointed by this shoe.
-If you prefer a more normal upper fit, you should either look elsewhere, or order the Mach 6 in wide.
-While we didn't test the wide version, it likely will resolve some of our concerns.
+The Mach 6 has a strong appeal for runners who want their shoes to be able to handle any run.
+The lightweight and responsive feel doesn't come at the expense of cushioning.
+However, we think the fit limits who might enjoy this shoe.
+If you have narrow feet or like a very snug feeling upper, this shoe won't disappoint you.
+If you prefer a more normal upper fit, you should look elsewhere or order the Mach 6 in a wide fit.
+While we didn't test the wide version, it could resolve some of our concerns.

 What Other Running Shoes Should You Consider?

-The New Balance FuelCell Rebel v4 is the closest to the Mach 6 of the daily trainers we've tested and scores a touch higher in most metrics.
-It's similarly versatile and is actually lighter, but it has a much more normal fit that we think should work for most runners.
-Runners looking for a rockered ride but with tons of plush cushioning for easy cruising might find the New Balance Fresh Foam X More v4 to their liking.
+The New Balance FuelCell Rebel v5 is the closest to the Mach 6 of the daily trainers we've tested and scores a touch higher.
+It's similarly versatile and lighter, but it has a much more normal fit that we think should work for most runners.
+However, it is a higher stacked shoe, and we worry about stability for some runners.
+If you love Hoka and your paces are more relaxed, we love the Hoka Clifton 10.
+It offers a similar performance to the Mach 6, but it is somewhat heavier and wider.

 Nathaniel Bailey